AvuyileMaxhwele/Fitness-coaching-site/README.md

-# Rail Fitness Coaching Website
+# Rail's Fitness Coaching Website
 # Description
 A website for a trained fitness coach with knowledge of the human body, exercise,and nutrition, in which the coach will communicate,share information on workout plans, diet plans, manaage payments and bookings
 # System Backlog